-Neil DeGrasse Tyson Throws Shade On ‘Game Of Thrones,’ Solves Dragon Mystery
+Neil DeGrasse Tyson Throws Shade On ‘Game Of Thrones,’ Explains Dragon Fire

 — Paul Tassi (@PaulTassi) August 21, 2017

 Zimbio ventures the Night King can see into the future and was prepared.

 “If Quora user Ralph Lengler is correct,” Zimbio theorized, “The chains were actually one small part of a larger plan the Night King had for a while.”

 And then there’s that other burning question about how the wights got those chains around the dragon when they couldn’t even swim across 10 feet of water?
-Nerdcore Movement‘s Damon Martin tweeted out a plausible answer.
+Nerdcore Movement’s Damon Martin tweeted out a plausible answer.

 “The wights can’t swim,” he explains, “but they don’t die either so they can just sacrifice themselves to attach the chains underwater.”

 The wights can’t swim but they don’t die either so they can just sacrifice themselves to attach the chains underwater